Two file folders circle the Zend logo. One is labeled with PHP.

 Security

+PHP security is a top concern when it comes to PHP migrations.
 Simply put, applications running on unsupported PHP versions are more exposed to critical vulnerabilities.
 PHP applications that have completed PHP migrations to supported versions, or to third-party supported end of life versions, get the benefit of frequent security patches and hotfixes that keep the application less susceptible to security failures.

 For companies with mission-critical applications, or applications that store any type of sensitive data, PHP migrations (or finding alternative means of PHP LTS) are critical for secure, successful operations.